jeffoconnorau/AGMPowerCLI/README.md

 ```
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12
 ```
 Now run this command.
-It is normal to get promoted to upgrade or install the NuGet Provider.
+It is normal to get prompted to upgrade or install the NuGet Provider.
 You may see other warnings as well.
 ```
 Install-Module -Name AGMPowerCLI
 ```